Updated June 12, 2023

 Now imagine that you are THE trainer running this highly unpopular session.

 If you have to do this more than once, you’re not going to sit back and rest as the evil trainer.
-You’re surely going to dig deeper and ask questions that will push you to become a good – no, magnificent communicator!
+Instead, you’re surely going to dig deeper and ask questions that will push you to become a good – no, magnificent communicator!

 - How can I get them to volunteer to come back for more?